Implied Consent Laws: Guide for 2025

 Your Options in Implied Consent Law States

 When the officer asks you to take a chemical test, they will remind you that implied consent means a driver agrees to submit to chemical testing upon request.
-If you refuse, the state will suspend your license.
+If you refuse, the state will suspend your license, even if you recently obtained it.
 The officer will also inform you that even if you refuse, they can still arrest you and obtain a warrant to compel you to take the test.

 By coupling DUI with implied consent laws, states limit the options for someone suspected of driving while intoxicated by drugs or alcohol.
 On the one hand, they can submit to the test and potentially give valuable evidence to prosecutors.
 On the other, they can refuse it, lose their license, and submit to the test under a court order.